Mapping

 5. Right-click and select Import from Database, then select Import Indices.

-6. Choose to import indexes for a selected table or for all the records retrieved in
+6. Choose to import indexes for a selected table or for all the records

 your query, and click OK.